cmwylie19/PersonalBlog/content/blog/deployments/serverless/index.md

 ---

 # Serverless Deployments
 _In this article I am going to show you how to deploy serverless applications on OpenShift using Knative.
 In the tutorial I will be going over a Blue/Green and a Canary deployment of a simple node.js application.
-This article assumes that you already have access to a OpenShift Cluster and that you have already installed the Knative Serving operator and this is a precursor to starting not listed in the article._
+This article assumes that you already have access to a OpenShift Cluster.
+I am using OpenShift 4.5, if you are not using 4.5 change the file in `deploy/operator-subscription.yaml` `spec.channel` to the version of OpenShift that you are using._

 > Serverless Deployment Lab
 >- Install the kn tool